ninia/jep/README.rst

 * Compilers and assorted Python tools are as mature as the language.

-* Python is an interpreted language, enabling runtime customizations and plugins that do not require a compilation step.
+* Python is an interpreted language, enabling scripting of established Java code without requiring recompilation.

 * Both Java and Python are cross platform, enabling deployment to different operating systems.